 Committee (IKDC) subjective scores (52.3 preoperatively vs 73.2 postoperatively).
-Sekiya et al. reported that in 96% of patients, overall function and activity level were improved after isolated LMAT, with an average 3.3-year follow-up, as measured with Short Form 36, Lysholm, and IKDC scores.
+Sekiya et al.6 reported that in 96% of patients, overall function and activity level were improved after isolated LMAT, with an average 3.3-year follow-up, as measured with Short Form 36, Lysholm, and IKDC scores.
 They have also suggested that earlier meniscal transplantation, before the onset of significant joint space narrowing, may result in improved outcomes.

-The graft sizing method used by the senior author (R.F.L.) for MAT is the same one described by Pollard et al. With this method, they reported a size mismatch occurrence in fewer than 5% of cases.
-Concomitant procedures such as joint alignment, ligament stabilization, and cartilage resurfacing should improve the survival of the graft and should be performed during the same surgical procedure or before MAT.
+The graft sizing method used by the senior author (R.F.L.) for MAT is the same one described by Pollard et al.17 With this method, they reported a size mismatch occurrence in fewer than 5% of cases.
+Concomitant procedures such as joint alignment, ligament stabilization, and cartilage resurfacing should improve the survival of the graft and should be performed during the same surgical procedure or before MAT.21 bone fixation compared with soft-tissue fixation.
+Rodeo7 reported a success rate of 88% in patients who underwent MAT with bone fixation compared with a 44% success rate in patients who underwent only softtissue fixation, as measured with the Lysholm and IKDC scores.

-Cadaveric studies have shown bone fixation to more closely replicate normal meniscal function and to have a better chondroprotective effect.
-Sekiya et al. reported an increased range of motion with the use of bone fixation compared with soft-tissue fixation.
-Rodeo reported a success rate of 88% in patients who underwent MAT with bone fixation compared with a 44% success rate in patients who underwent only softtissue fixation, as measured with the Lysholm and IKDC scores.
+Cadaveric studies have shown bone fixation to more closely replicate normal meniscal function and to have a better chondroprotective effect.22 Sekiya et al.6 reported an increased range of motion with the use of